Opmeer: Local government

-The municipal council of Opmeer consists of 15 seats, which are divided as follows:
+The municipal council of Opmeer consists of 15 seats, which at the 2022 municipal elections divided as follows:

-The CDA and the Gemeentebelangen Opmeer are in a coalition government.
+The CDA, VVD and PvdA are in a coalition government.

+in October 2025, one member of the DSV party changed party affiliation to the CDA party in response to the news that the DSV party would cease to exist and would not be put up for election.

 The town has an online portal with information on services and news.